optiklab/FeedLoader.CLI.ConsoleApp.V2/README.md

 Room for improvement:
 - There are still room for improvement in separating Mapping logic between 3rd-party and our Entity Domain.
 I didn't do it due to time limits.
 - Some tests (Console Output Handlers and Feed Integration Manager tests) are Integration tests, not Unit tests.
   This is bad, due to external dependencies on service availability and speed of execution.
 There are number of ways how to solve it, but it really depends on the actual goal.
 So I leave it like this for now.
-- The output of this application is just a number of fin entities found and a list of its Titles.
-I didn't do much formatting or showing "Everything" because I do not know the actual purpose of this data.
+- The output of this application is just a number of fin entities found and a list of its Titles, not all of them.
+The output depends on the requirements.

 # Prerequisites